 If you like this recipe, please make sure to do me a solid and share this post via social media or even send the link to my url to your friends via email.
-Either way, it really helps allow me to continue to share some of my favorite things and I appreciate it!
+Either way, it really helps allow me to continue to share some of my favorite things and I truly do appreciate it!

 If you would like to check out my entire sweet tooth section, you won’t be sorry.
 You can find that here.

 Here are links to several of my other recipes that you’re also going to love: